PLEASE READ THIS NOTICE CAREFULLY

 We keep this Notice under regular review.
 Any changes we make to this Notice will be posted on our Sites with a prominent notice and, where appropriate, we will notify you by email.

-If, in the future, we wish to use your personal information in a way not set out in this Notice we will notify you and seek your permission to do so.
+If, in the future, we wish to use your personal data in a way not set out in this Notice we will notify you and seek your permission to do so.

 If you would like to request further information about this Notice or the way in which we handle your personal information, please email us at email@example.com or write to us at: